-1. The extended home plate strike zone mat will be used.
-If a pitched ball lands on any part of the plate or the extended strike zone mat, the pitch will be considered a strike.
+1. The extended home plate strike zone board will be used.
+If a pitched ball lands on any part of the extended strike zone board, the pitch will be considered a strike.

-3. The Silver division will use a scoring line instead of the scoring plate.
+3. Both the Gold and Silver division will use a scoring line instead of the scoring plate.
 Line will be painted from the corner of the mat to the imaginary line between the back stop and 3rd base side fence.
 Painted line will be approximately 3 feet long.
-Runner’s foot must touch the ground on or past the scoring line prior to the ball being received by a defensive player touching the strike mat for result in the scoring of a run.
-(Added 2015)
+Runner’s foot must touch the ground on or past the scoring line prior to the ball being received by a defensive player touching the extended strike zone board for result in the scoring of a run.
+(Changed 2018)

 C. DOUBLE BAG BASES/MATS